Vlachovo Březí: Etymology

-The name Březí is derived from bříza (i.e. 'birch') and referred to the forest that was around the settlement.
-The adjective Vlachovo (meaning Vlach's) refers to the knight Vladislav Vlach Malovec, who owned the settlement.
+The name Březí is derived from the Czech word bříza (i.e. 'birch') and referred to the forest that was around the settlement.
+The suffix Vlachovo (meaning Vlach's) refers to Knight Vladislav Vlach Malovec, who owned the settlement.

 Geography

 Vlachovo Březí is located about 7 km north of Prachatice and 38 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the hill Běleč at 923 m above sea level.
+The stream Libotyňský potok flows through the town.
+The stream and its nameless tributary supply a system of fishponds around the town.